JacobyJoukema/readyrithm/problems/BalancingAct.md

 ## Extensions

 - How would you extend this program if each individuals left arm was weaker then their right arm and therefore could only hold less weight on one side?
-- How would your solution change the cheerleaders were trying to build the largest non-inverted pyramid and each layer could only support less weight then the layers above it?
+- How would your solution change if the cheerleaders were trying to build the largest non-inverted pyramid and each layer could only support less weight then the layers above it?